rsksmart/devportal-1.0/rif/identity/ssi/specs/identity-layout.md

 For users that already have a RIA

 1. Let `k` be the last memoized last nonce
-2. Obtain the private key using `n=k+1` in the HD Key derived in 5. od identity creation
+2. Obtain the private key using `n=k+1` in the HD Key derived in 5. of identity creation
 3. Memoize the last nonce used is `k+1`

 ### Recover all the used personas